priyanshu0904/PrimeCodex/Coding/Java Development/Java/Notes/Detailed Notes/00_Introduction.md

 - Rule of writing code -> Syntax (Exact syntax is important)

 ## History of Java
-- James Gosling at Sun Microsystems in early 1990s.
+- Created by James Gosling at Sun Microsystems in early 1990s.
 - First named as 'Oak', later 'Java' during first release in 1995.
 Oak - tree and java - island
 - Write Once, Run Anywhere
 - Backward Compatibility -> New versions can run in older one -> Coffee mug logo related